-Submission of Project Dissertations: Candidates must submit their project report to the Assignments section of the Computer Science Weblearn site by noon on 31st August 2021.
+Submission of Project Reports: Candidates must submit their project report to the Assignments section of the Computer Science Weblearn site by noon on Monday of the fifth week of the Trinity Term of your third year.
 The project report must be saved and uploaded as a PDF file of not more than 250MB and must include your candidate number NOT your name or student number.
-The report must not exceed 30,000 words plus thirty pages of additional material (e.g. diagrams, program text).
+The report must not exceed 10,000 words plus forty pages of additional material (e.g. diagrams, program text).
 The word count may exclude any table of contents, all mathematical equations and symbols, diagrams, tables, bibliography and the texts of computer programs.
 However any preface, footnotes, and appendices must be included.
 Note that these figures are limits, not targets.